MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-improve-hologram-accuracy.md

 ms.reviewer: v-brycho
 ---

-# Improve positional accuracy of holograms in Dynamics 365 Guides
+# Improve positional precision of holograms in Dynamics 365 Guides

-This article describes several things that can do to improve positional accuracy of holograms in Microsoft Dynamics 365 Guides.
+This article describes several things that can do to improve positional precision of holograms in Microsoft Dynamics 365 Guides.

 > [!IMPORTANT]
 > In addition to the suggestions in this article, make sure to also review best practices for each type of anchor: